Rudtrack/structured-tree/README.md

 You can also select a note that does not have a corresponding file.
 An item that when selected will create a new note is indicated by + icon at the right.

-> It's recommended to always input Dendron path in lookup modal.
+> It's recommended to always input path in lookup modal.

 ## Multi Vault